matbloch/coding_quickstarter/C++/smart_pointers.md

 **reset**

+- Replaces the managed object with an object pointed to by `ptr`
-- eliminate one owner of the pointer
+- eliminate one owner of the internally managed pointer

 ```cpp
 p.reset();